 I’d say overall, I’m happy with the design changes made for the Cintiq 22.
 Sure, I’ll miss the nifty 3-in-1 cable, but the included stand more than makes up for that.
 If you’re looking for a large display tablet that will give you all of the essential features you’ll need to make digital art and design on the computer, the Wacom Cintiq 22 is what I would recommend.

-If you’d like a more in-depth look at the features of the Cintiq 16 and 22, or if you want to see how the Cintiq performs compared to similar display tablets.
-Check out some of my helpful drawing tablet reviews.
+I hope you enjoyed my Wacom Cintiq 22 review.
+If you’d like a more in-depth look at the features of the Cintiq 16 and 22, or if you want to see how the Cintiq performs compared to similar display tablets, check out some of my other drawing tablet reviews.